freenas/freenas-docs/userguide/services.rst

 S3 or
 `Minio <https://minio.io/>`_
-is an object storage server compatible with Amazon S3 cloud storage, but running on the %brand% system.
+is a distributed or clustered filesystem server compatible with Amazon S3 cloud storage, but running on the %brand% system.
 This makes it possible to provide S3 storage hosted on the %brand% system itself.
+Minio also provides features beyond the limits of the basic Amazon S3 specifications.

 :numref:`Figure %s <config_s3_fig>`
 shows the S3 service configuration screen and